 As a business grows, the owner may need to bring on additional employees to keep up with the jobs PayScale states that the average landscaper earns $12.92 per hour or a salary of about $31,576.
 Landscapers with five to nine years of experience earn about $13.58 per hour, while landscapers with between 10 and 19 years of experience average $14.90 per hour.
 Late-career employees with over 20 years of experience earn $16.67 per hour.

-Many landscapers primarily utilize seasonal or part-time workers unless they are able to work year around.
+Many landscapers primarily utilize seasonal or part-time workers unless they are able to work year-round.
 The struggle is having a pool of reliable workers who will do a good job.

 Related: Hiring your first employee